jdlib/deepdive/UserGuide.md

 ## Introduction

-A unit test computes values and asserts that these actual values meet the expectations, else the test fails (usually by throwing `AssertionErrors`).
+A unit test computes a value and asserts that the actual vaTo create an ownlues meets the expectation, else the test fails, usually by throwing an `AssertionError`.

+Test frameworks usually offer support to express assertions:
+- `org.junit.Assert` (JUnit 4),
+- `org.junit.jupiter.api.Assertions` (JUnit 5),
+- `org.testng.Assert` (TestNG)

-`org.junit.Assert` and `òrg.testng.Assert` offer a basic set of static assert methods to test expectations, e.g. to test if an actual value equals the expected value.
+all offer a basic set of static assert methods to test expectations on actual values, e.g. to test if an actual value equals the expected value.
 DeepDive offers an [own version of basic assert methods](#basic-assertions) to replace JUnit or TestNG assertions.